 Ms. Lara Lichten, born and raised in Washington State, spent her formative years gaining a dance education with Pioneer Dance Arts Academy.
 Trained in the core styles of ballet, tap, jazz, modern/Bartenieff Fundamentals and Laban movement, Ms. Lara experienced additional dance forms in elective movement classes such as tumbling, hip-hop, performance arts, and Capoeira Brazilian martial arts.
 She was raised in an academic-studio setting that demanded rigorous efforts and commitment, was instilled with an education of mind and body, and also competed with the Performing Company of Pioneer Dance Arts in modern, ballet, and jazz styles for several years during her adolescence.
 Bill Evans and his modern training were also very influential in Ms. Lara’s development of modern dance theory.

-She moved to Hollister in 2013 to be close to extended family, and at that time, joined the SBDA family as a member of the teaching faculty.
-Inspired by her love of dance and fusing it with her background in education, Ms. Lara has is blessed and honored to continue leading SBDA, following Ms. Kim's retirement in January 2018.
+Ms. Lara moved to Hollister in 2013 to be close to extended family, and at that time, joined the SBDA family as a member of the teaching faculty.
+Inspired by her love of dance and fusing it with her background in education, Ms. Lara has taken over SBDA upon SBDA Founder/Original Owner/Director Ms. Kim Lavagnino's retirement, in January 2018.
 She looks forward to carrying on the "keep believing" philosophy in the studio atmosphere.
 Already the studio grows and develops as Ms. Lara studied was certified in teaching Progressing Ballet Technique (PBT).
 Additionally, as the ballet program onboards ABT-based curriculum and heading in the direction of formal examinations, there is excitement in the progress!

 Ms. Lara has a background in studio and competitive dance, training with The Performing Company of Pioneer Dance Arts Academy in Washington State, accompanied by further education in liturgical and ballroom dance.
 She has trained and performed internationally.
 Lara has extensive professional experience in Education: international academia, student life coordinating, Special Education, and Teaching English as a Second Language.
 Additionally, she has been an instructor of dance for over a decade.